 Airport – The Jim Hamilton – LB Owens Airport located at 1400 Jim Hamilton Boulevard, Columbia, SC 29205

 FAA Form 7460-1 – A Standard Form published by the FAA titled NOTICE OF PROPOSED CONSTRUCTION OR ALTERATION.
-Its purpose is as follows:
+Its purposes are as follows:

 - Evaluate the effect of the construction or alteration on operating procedures